 blue indigo jazz series

-This is the first season of a series of concerts dedicated to a hybrid musical genre born at the beginning of last century and venturing into it.
+This is the first season of a series of concerts dedicated to a hybrid musical genre born at the beginning of last century.
 This original and innovative program features young talents from across the Atlantic.
-Most of them have projects that have never been heard in France but all beat new paths for today’s creative music.
+Most of them have projects that have never been heard in France but all open up new paths for today’s creative music.
 This musical art, now part of our musical heritage, remains legendary and even visionary.

-Soaked in the indefinable blue indigo, the colour of blues, seven jazz sessions feature an iniatic trip.
-It symbolically retraces the original roads through the Deep South (with John Hebert’s Byzantine Monkey, Matana Roberts’ Coin Coin) to the East Coast (Tyshawn Sorey Quartet, Steve Lehman Octet, Craig Taborn, William Parker & Gerald Cleaver Trio), and the Midwest (Mike Reed’s People, Places & Things, Chicago Underground Duo).
+Soaked in the indefinable blue indigo, the colour of the blues, seven jazz sessions feature an initiatory trip.
+It symbolically retraces the original influences, from the Deep South (with John Hebert’s Byzantine Monkey, Matana Roberts’ Coin Coin) to the East Coast (Tyshawn Sorey Quartet, Steve Lehman Octet, Craig Taborn, William Parker & Gerald Cleaver Trio) and the Midwest (Mike Reed’s People, Places & Things, Chicago Underground Duo).

-It is indeed not jazz that “reaches” the museum, it is the museum that “departs” to greet it in a warm atmosphere conducive to exchange with musicians after the concerts.
+It is indeed not jazz that “reaches” the Museum, it is the Museum that “departs” to greet jazz in a warm atmosphere conducive to post-concert discussions with the musicians.